 The engagement ladder is not a new concept in understanding how charities gain the support – both financial and otherwise – they need to see real mission outcomes in the world.
 It is a great structure to think both the near- and long-term.
-There are new, and better, tools in place in 2016 to support each step forward for nonprofit growth.
+There are new, and better, tools in place to support each step forward for nonprofit growth.

 Observing.
 Getting introduced to potential new supporters is harder than ever.
 More charities, more Facebook pages, more podcasts… more everything.
-Getting found in 2016 means careful search engine strategy, select paid promotions, using the right social networks for the right audiences, and more.
+Getting found means careful search engine strategy, select paid promotions, using the right social networks for the right audiences, and more.
 Cutting through the clutter can be done, but just hoping users discover a nonprofit in the yellow pages won’t work.

 Following.
 Once a supporter has found a charity (or vice-versa), they must be valuable enough to find some way to stay connected.
 There is simply too much competition for attention to assume that if a supporter observes a nonprofit once, they will come back.
 They must find enough shared value to follow they work and learn more.
 Email newsletters, social channels, web-based seminars and more are just some ways to engage observers and move them up the ladder.